 Does everyone involved in the lead generation program understand your prospect's buying process?
 This can be viewed from the perspective of the modalities it employs at each buying step.
-I use the model illustrated here to develop the correlation in specific instances between steps in the buying process and the sales effort together with tactics that might work at each stage.
+I use figure 1, illustrated on the next page, to develop the correlation in specific instances between steps in the buying process and the sales effort together with tactics that might work at each stage.
 The key business issues for each individual in the buying process must be understood and addressed.
 Consistency is critical.